US Outlines Plan for Venezuela Transition, Sanctions Relief

 "It's a little hard to see how this is going to be convincing to the major players in the government," said David Smilde, a senior fellow at the Washington Office on Latin America.
 "They seem to think the military is going to step in, but that seems extremely unlikely."

-It also would require the support of Cuba, China or Russia, all of whom are key economic and political backers of Maduro.
-In a call Monday with Vladimir Putin, President Donald Trump reiterated that the situation in Venezuela is dire and told the Russian leader we all have an interest in seeing a democratic transition to end the ongoing crisis, according to a White House readout of the call.
+It also would require the support of Cuba, China or Russia, all of whom are key backers of Maduro.

+The standoff between Maduro and Guaidó has only grown more tense in recent days.
+Maduro's chief prosecutor on Tuesday summoned Guaidó to testify after one of the individuals indicted on drug charges said he signed a contract with the opposition leader and his American "advisers" to purchase U.S. assault rifles for a planned coup.

+Guaidó's team said he has never met the retired general, who subsequently surrendered to officials and was taken to the U.S. from his home in Colombia where he had lived since 2018 despite having been previously sanctioned by the U.S. for drug smuggling.

-A senior administration official said Monday that the U.S. is willing to negotiate with Maduro the terms of his exit even in the wake of the indictments, which complicate his legal standing.
+A senior administration official said Monday that the U.S. is willing to negotiate with Maduro the terms of his exit even in the wake of the indictments.

 But recalling the history of Gen. Manuel Noriega in Panama, who was removed in a U.S. invasion after being charged himself for drug trafficking, he cautioned that his options for a deal were running out.

-"History shows that those who do not cooperate with U.S. law enforcement agencies do not fare well, " the official said in a call with journalists on condition of anonymity to discuss U.S. policy.
-"Maduro probably regrets not taking the offer six months ago.
-We urge Maduro not to regret not taking it now."
+"History shows that those who do not cooperate with U.S. law enforcement agencies do not fare well," the official said in a call with journalists on condition of anonymity to discuss U.S. policy.

-Guaidó, who has been recognized by the U.S. and nearly 60 other countries as the lawful leader of the country following a widely viewed fraudulent re-election of Maduro, called on Saturday for the creation of a "national emergency government."

-He said international financial institutions are prepared to support a power-sharing interim government with $1.2 billion in loans to fight the pandemic.
-Guaido said the loans would be used to directly assist Venezuelan families who are expected to be harmed not only by the spread of the disease but also the economic shock from a collapse in oil prices, virtually the country's only source of hard currency.
+Guaidó's called on Saturday for the creation of a "national emergency government" was accompanied with the promise of $1.2 billion in loans from international financial institutions to fight the pandemic.

 The spread of the coronavirus threatens to overwhelm Venezuela's already collapsed health system while depriving its crippled economy of oil revenue on which it almost exclusively depends for hard currency.